kaspervd/casanova/README.md

 5. Modify and run the script **install_casanova**.

 6. I ran into problems with *libgfortran.so.3* and *libgfortran.so.3.0.0*.
 My other programs now preferred this fortran library over others (i.e.: version `GFORTRAN_1.4' not found (required by /usr/lib64/atlas/libtatlas.so.3)).
-I fixed this very bluntly by removing the libgfortran files from the \_\_casac\_\_ folder and storing in a new directory called not_needed_libraries in the python_packages directory.
+I fixed this very bluntly by removing the libgfortran files from the \_\_casac\_\_ folder and storing them in a new directory called not_needed_libraries in the python_packages directory.
 I sort of hope that the newer libgfortran is backwards compatible.
 For now, it seems to work.

 7. Modify the **casanova_startup** script.